Logic-gate-sys/nft_marketplace/README.md

-Perfect 👌 thanks for sharing all this.
-I’ll **refine, clean, and format** your README while preserving every detail you’ve provided.
-Here’s a polished, professional version:

----

 #  NFT Marketplace
 Welcome to the **NFT Marketplace** project!
 This is a **full-stack decentralized application (dApp)** that allows users to **mint, buy, sell, and manage NFTs (Non-Fungible Tokens) and collections**.